 Into the vast open range of Wyoming, where thousands of buffalo once roamed, came great herds of cattle in the 1880s.
 At this time, most of the land was public domain and utilized primarily by large cattle ranchers, but as more and more small homesteaders moved into the region, the cattle barons began to resist.

 In 1884, the entire range was monopolized by about 20 big ranches who allowed their cattle to roam freely on the open range.
 Each spring, a roundup was held, where the cows and calves belonging to each ranch were separated and the calves branded.
-However, sometimes, calves were taken and branded before they could be rounded up, causing the large ranch owners to aggressively punish cattle rustlers.
+However, sometimes, calves were taken and branded before they could be rounded up, causing the large ranch owners to punish cattle rustlers aggressively.
 Because the cattle barons generally ran their ranches with a “hands-off” approach, hiring cowboys and foremen to do the work, they usually forbade their own employees from owning cattle.
 This eliminated any temptation to take a few orphan or stray calves.
 In the beginning, property and water rights were usually respected among big and small ranches based on who was first to settle the land and the size of the herd.
-However, as more and more homesteaders moved into the region, some of the large ranches banded together to monopolize large areas of the open range in order to prevent newcomers from settling.
+However, as more and more homesteaders moved into the region, some of the large ranches banded together to monopolize large areas of the open range to prevent newcomers from settling.